vallauri-ict/angular-course-MarengoSimone/01-introduzione_angular/README.md

-# AngularCourse
+# Project 1: introudzione_angular

-_Stud.
+## _Stud.
 Marengo Simone_

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.7.
 That's the first project of the year using Angular.
+We are developing some base functions and learning how Angular works.
+We have already developed **ngFor, ngIf, ngClass and ngModel**.

 ## Development server